-Media Release - Lock the Gate Walgett
+Media Release from Lock the Gate Walgett

 MEDIA RELEASE: Last Thursday 15 December 2011, approximately fifty people attended the ‘What Is In Our Water’ Forum at the Walgett RSL Memorial Hall.
 This meeting was organised by Lock The Gate Walgett, a group of concerned community members who wish to raise awareness about the risks and dangers associated with coal seam gas mining in NSW.